Multifidelity Ensemble Kalman Filtering Using Surrogate Models Defined by Physics-Informed Autoencoders: Introduction

 This paper is organized as follows.
-Section \ref{sec:background} discussed the data assimilation problem, provides background on control variates, the EnKF, and the MFEnKF, as well as ROMs and autoencoders.
+Section \ref{sec:background} discusses the data assimilation problem, provides background on control variates, the EnKF, and the MFEnKF, as well as ROMs and autoencoders.
 Section \ref{sec:NL-MFEnKF} introduces the non-linear extension to the MFEnKF.
-Section \ref{sec:models} introduces the Lorenz '96 model and the POD-ROM and NN-ROM.
-Section \ref{sec:numerical-experiments} has numerical experiments.
-Section \ref{sec:conclusions} has concluding remarks.
+Section \ref{sec:models} presents the Lorenz '96 model and the corresponding POD-ROM and NN-ROM surrogates.
+Section \ref{sec:numerical-experiments} provides the results of numerical experiments.
+Concluding remarks are made in Section \ref{sec:conclusions}.